 Student requests to be withdrawn from all classes within the semester (no final grade has been earned for any class).

 If a student requests to drop all classes and a final grade has not been earned in any class within the current semester, the request may qualify as a “Term Withdrawal”.
 If a final grade has been earned in at least one class within the current semester, the request will be processed as a “Class Drop” rather than a “Term Withdrawal” for the remaining classes.

 Student needs to initiate a “Term Withdrawal” request through Student Success.

 NDSCS is required to follow the ND State Board of Higher Education Policy & Procedure 830.2 regarding class drops and/or withdrawals.

 Refund eligibility is based on the date on which the drop/withdrawal is effective.
 See the NDSCS Drop/Withdrawal/Refund Schedule (found below) for specific session dates.

 Any cost adjustments to a student’s original charges will first be applied to the semester’s outstanding NDSCS balance before a refund is issued to the student (if applicable).

 A class that is dropped prior to the completion of 9% of the class session will receive a 100% refund of tuition and fees for the number of credits related to the dropped class.
 After 9% of the class session, no refund of tuition and fees will be received.

 Financial Aid Recipients - All or a portion of financial aid may be returned to the funding source, based on the remaining number of credits for the semester and/or the date of withdrawal.
 This return of funds will be charged to the student’s NDSCS account, which may result in a balance owed to NDSCS.
 The balance will be the student’s responsibility to pay.
 Students who withdraw may be ineligible for federal student aid at NDSCS in the future.

-NDSCS Drop/Withdraw/Refund Schedules for Spring 2017
+NDSCS Drop/Withdraw/Refund Schedules - Summer 2017